Youth homelessness: Australia

 Youth homelessness in Australia is a significant social issue, affecting tens of thousands of young people.
-In 2006, the Australian government estimate, focusing on homeless school children, found some 20,000 homeless youth between the ages of 12 and 18.
+In 2006, the Australian government estimated, focusing on homeless school children, found some 20,000 homeless youth between the ages of 12 and 18.
 Another estimate found approximately 44,000 homeless Australians under the age of 25.

 Activists maintain that the majority of young people leave home because of family breakdown, often caused by domestic violence and abuse.
 Swinburne University researchers found that over $600 million is spent each year on health and justice services for homeless youth.

 Researchers have studied the prevalence of psychological distress and mental illness among homeless youth in Australia.